Arts In Action

 Over the years many new techniques have been introduced into our schools, enabling teachers to expand their knowledge base for future classes.
 Projects have included felt making, cyanotype photography, book illustration, pin hole cameras, site-specific fine art, theatre costume and design, photograms, printmaking, ceramics, stained glass, creative writing and performance art.

-For further information on the UWTSD Swansea College of Art Arts in Action Residency Programme please contact: firstname.lastname@example.org
+Dates and frameworks for delivery can be arranges on a bespoke school-to-school basis.
+For further information on the UWTSD Swansea College of Art Arts in Action scheme please contact: firstname.lastname@example.org

 “Our school has been lucky enough to be selected to take part in the Arts in Action Project which is funded by the Reaching Wider Project.
 Many of our children are living in poverty and deprivation with very troubled home lives.
 As a school we are committed to widening their horizons, raising their aspirations and building their resilience and this project complements our commitments perfectly – so thank you for providing our children with the opportunity!”
 Headteacher, Participating School